rapid7/r7insight_ruby/README.md

     Rails.logger = R7Insight.new('LOG_TOKEN', 'REGION', :log_level => Logger::<level>)

-For the `LOG_TOKEN` argument, paste the token for the logfile you created earlier in the R7Insight UI or empty string for a UDP connection.
+For the `LOG_TOKEN` argument, paste the token for the logfile you created earlier in the Rapid7 Insight UI or empty string for a UDP connection.

 For the `REGION` argument, provide the region of your account, e.g: 'eu', 'us' etc.